Toxic Mold Exposure at Work

 If you or someone you know has been made ill by exposure to toxic mold in the workplace, you may be entitled to file a claim seeking workers’ compensation benefits.
-To learn more about your legal rights, contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, by calling 919-851-3311.
+To learn more about your legal rights, contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, by calling 919-851-3311.

 The Effects of Toxic Mold Exposure

 Memnoniella echinata and Stachybotrys chartarum are two forms of mold which are known to have adverse health effects upon those who are exposed to them.
 Common symptoms of exposure can include:

 If an individual’s exposure to toxic mold occurs in the workplace and symptoms are alleviated when he or she returns home, the realization of black mold exposure can be slow to develop.
 Prolonged exposure might produce the following severe consequences: